From touchdown to take-off, getting around Dubai is easy.

 Dubai has two world-class airports that provide thousands of international flights each week.
 Dubai International Airport (DXB) has been the gateway to the emirate since the first airstrip was developed in the 1960s – it is now one of the busiest airports on the planet.
-The newer Al Maktoum International Airport (DWC) is a part of the expansive Dubai South development, which will eventually span 6.7 million square kilometres, including real estate, leisure facilities and retail.
+The newer Dubai World Central (DWC) is part of the expansive Dubai South development, which will eventually span 6.7 million square kilometres, including real estate, leisure facilities and retail.

-Cruise tourism in Dubai has thrived thanks to the Dubai Cruise Terminal located at Mina Rashid.
-The luxurious port typically welcomes around half a million visitors each year.
-The terminal is a great vantage point from where you can explore the emirate, equipped with plenty of facilities, including a café, restaurant and minimart, with free WiFi, seating and tour company outlets.
+Cruise tourism in Dubai has thrived thanks to the Dubai Cruise Terminal located at Mina Rashid and Dubai Harbour at Dubai Marina.
+The luxurious ports are a great vantage point from where you can explore the emirate, equipped with plenty of facilities, including a restaurants and minimarts, with free WiFi, seating and tour company outlets.
 There's even a complimentary shuttle service to selected shopping destinations and a paid shuttle service to The Dubai Mall and Dubai International Airport.

 Getting around Dubai

 The Dubai Metro has two convenient lines – red and green – that run from Dubai International Airport (DXB) and through the busiest areas of the city.
-It is the world’s largest driverless train system, offering comfortable seating, affordable prices and full air conditioning.
+It is the world’s largest driverless train system, offering comfortable seating, affordable prices and is fully air-conditioned.
 Simply buy a Nol card, keep it topped up, or grab a single-use ticket at your starting station.

-A range of Dubai taxi services are available from the RTA and you can grab a cab from almost anywhere in the city, or order one by phone or via an app – such as Careem or Uber.
+A range of Dubai taxi services are available from the RTA and you can grab a cab from almost anywhere in the city, or order one by phone or via a ride-hailing app such as Careem or Uber.
 Airport taxis will start from AED25 ($6.80), with clear signs pointing you towards the official pick-up area in any terminal.

-Bicycles are available to rent across the city and are a common sight at tourist hotspots, including Downtown Dubai and Dubai Marina.
+Cycling is a healthy way to get a different perspective on both the city and the desert.
+There's a growing number of urban bike paths and easy options to get around on two wheels, thanks to bike rental services at tourist hotspots, including Downtown Dubai and Dubai Marina.
 Nextbike, Byky and Trek Bikes are popular companies to rent from, while Careem BIKE is the first large-scale, bike-sharing initiative in the region.
 In partnership with the city's Roads and Transport Authority (RTA), Careem BIKE makes it even easier to rent your ride via a dedicated smartphone app.

 Dubai emerged as a pearl diving community so it's no surprise there are plenty of ways to travel by water.
-Options range from the affordable AED1 Dubai Creek crossing by wooden abra to luxury yacht rental packages for huge parties and events.
-The RTA also offers the Dubai Ferry.
-From AED15, visitors can tour the Dubai coastline and stop off at a number of neighbourhoods, including Business Bay and Dubai Marina.
-Ferries from the Al Jaddaf station depart daily at 10am, 12pm and 5:30pm.
+Options range from the affordable AED1 Dubai Creek crossing onboard a wooden abra to luxury yacht rental packages for huge parties and events.
+The RTA also offers convenient water taxis and the Dubai Ferry so visitors can tour the Dubai coastline and stop off at a number of neighbourhoods, including Jumeirah and Dubai Marina.